Using Autofocus

 Autofocus is supported with the following known limitations

-4. The precision of the lens, both in terms of positioning and timing, plays a significant role in AF accuracy.
-Most PDAF lenses with ultrasonic or stepper motors and many other lenses perform satisfactorily in this regard.
-Refer to the product page on Metabones' web site for the most up-to-date list of lenses tested to autofocus accurately.
+1. The precision of the lens, both in terms of positioning and timing, plays a significant role in AF accuracy.
+Most lenses with ultrasonic or stepper motors and many other lenses perform satisfactorily in this regard.

 Recommended Settings and Precautions